-- Are you an avid baker and don't want to wait until your roasted vegetable are done before cooking the tart?
+- Are you an avid baker and don’t want to wait until your roasted vegetables are done before cooking the tart?
 Then a double oven setup might be in order.

 - Do you have two ovens now and only use the second oven once a year for a family gathering?
 Consider making do with a single oven; as is, you’re losing valuable storage space the other 364 days a year.

 Because ranges are generally limited (though not always) to one oven, wall ovens are the way to go if you need two full-sized ovens.
 Or, if you love ranges but need two ovens, consider supplementing with a single wall oven.
 If you’re short on wall space, it can be mounted in a base cabinet.